 Planning a trip to Thailand can be challenging because there are so many spectacular places to visit.
 That’s why we personally recommend spending at least 3 weeks in Thailand to fully experience everything the Land of Smiles has to offer.
-In this article, we have prepared a few different itineraries for everyone’s taste; we have an itinerary for history lovers, an itinerary for beach lovers, an itinerary for off-the-beaten-track enthusiasts, and one typical touristy itinerary for spending 3 weeks in Thailand.
+In this article, we have prepared a few different itineraries for everyone’s taste; this complete itinerary planner has an itinerary for history lovers, an itinerary for beach lovers, an itinerary for off-the-beaten-track enthusiasts, and one typical touristy itinerary for spending 3 weeks in Thailand.
 But before we get to that, let’s cover some basics.

 Getting To Thailand